-If you are a parent or caregiver, the third objective is to give you some insights into our school too.
-We are currently a school that has undergone significant and quite rapid changes.
+If you are a parent or caregiver, the third objective is to give you some insights into our school, too.
+We are currently a school that is undergoing significant changes to our curriculum and timetable to give our students more opportunities for relevant learning.
 It's a great time to be joining our school community.
-We hope that you will feel welcome and part of our school life
+We hope that you will feel welcome and part of our school life.